orchid00/R4da/installation.md

 ### Linux
 *Please install R first and then RStudio*

-* Download R by following the instructions for your distribution from CRAN.
+* Download R by following the instructions for your distribution from CRAN for linux [https://cran.r-project.org/bin/linux/](https://cran.r-project.org/bin/linux/).
 For most distributions, you can use your package manager (e.g. for Debian/Ubuntu run sudo apt-get install r-base, and for Fedora run sudo yum install R)
-* To install RStudio, go to the RStudio Download page
+* To install RStudio, go to the RStudio Download page at the bottom [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)
 * Under Installers select the version for your distribution.
 * Once it's downloaded, double click the file to install it, or sudo dpkg -i rstudio-x.yy.zzz-amd64.deb at the terminal, or use software centre in Ubuntu.
 * Once it's installed, open RStudio to make sure it works and there is no error messages.

-provides software training and consultation sessions to students and staff.
-Our aim is to equip the UQ community with digital tools to perform data analysis and management in a clear and reproducible way.

-If you have R specific questions you are welcome to book a time for consultation via email - cds@library.uq.edu.au or p.martinez at uq.edu.au.
-Other training can be planned after consultation with CDS staff.